mikependon/RepoDB.NET/pages/mappers/primarymapper.md

 ---

 A mapper class that is used to map a class property to be primary property.
-This class is used as an alternative to [Primary](/attribute/primary) attribute.
+This class is used as an alternative to the [Primary](/attribute/primary) attribute.

 ### Methods

 Below are the methods available from this class.

-- `Add` - adds a primary property mapping into an entity type.
+- `Add` - adds a primary property mapping into a class.
-- `Clear` - clears all the classes identity property mappings.
+- `Clear` - clears all the exising primary property mappings.
-- `Get` - gets the instance of [ClassProperty](/class/classproperty) that is mapped as primary key.
+- `Get` - gets the existing mapped primary property of the class.
-- `Remove` - removes the exising mapped primary property of the data entity.
+- `Remove` - removes the exising mapped primary property of the class.

-### Use-Cases

-You should use this class if you do not like to use the [Primary](/attribute/primary) attribute.
-Usually, the purpose of the usability is to make sure that the model is attribute-free and is not bound to a specific ORM.

-### How to use?
+### Usability

 To add a mapping, simply call the `Add()` method.